macsecurity/laptop/README.md

 **If you've already attempted to set up a development environment on your Mac, and you run into issues with my script that you can't figure out yourself, you can buy the premium version of my script.
 It detects all known issues and installs Ruby in a clean development environment.**

-**The premium script is not quite ready yet, but you can get early access to it at a 55% discount to help me test it.
-It will be priced at $37 when it's released, but you can get it for $17 today, which will give you lifetime access to the script, including updates and these bonuses:**
+**The premium script is not quite ready yet, but you can get early access to it at a 55% discount..**

-- Video course that teaches you the essentials you need to master for coding on a Mac.
-You'll understand exactly why you've been having trouble installing Ruby, how to confidently troubleshoot errors going forward, and how to keep your development environment up to date.

-- Terminal shortcuts cheatsheet to speed up your workflow.
+My premium script includes the following features:

+- guaranteed successful installation or I'll fix it for you personally over Zoom
+- installs everything needed for Rails
+- installs everything needed for Jekyll
+- speeds up gem installation
+- support for the fish shell
+- customizable so you can add your own tools and Mac apps that you can automatically keep updated with the script
+- detailed video walkthrough
-- A comprehensive troubleshooting guide to fix the most common issues with Homebrew and Ruby.
+- comprehensive troubleshooting guide to fix the most common issues with Homebrew and Ruby

-- A private community (either Discord or Slack.
-I haven't decided yet.
-Let me know if you prefer one over the other.)

- You can [book a Zoom session with me](https://savvycal.com/monfresh/early-access) to get access to the premium script and we can test it together.
-You'll need a free GitHub account if you don't already have one so you can access my private repo.
+- includes support from me

+If you're interested, [sign up for my waiting list](https://www.moncefbelyamani.com/ruby-script/?utm_source=laptop-repo) to get a 55% discount, and I'll let you know when it's ready.
+I'm shooting for the end of January.

 ## Why chruby and not RVM or rbenv?